BAN-AI-Communications/ncsa-telnet-dos/DOC/FAQ.md

 Mss is the maximum segment size that the TCP connection advertises to the other side.
 The other side then sends packets up to this size.
-In FTP, all of the data packets except the last will probably be this big.
+In *FTP*, all of the data packets except the last will probably be this big.

 Mtu is the maximum size of outgoing packets on the TCP connection.
-When transmitting FTP data to a host, packets will be this big, unless the host advertizes a smaller mss.
-For Telnet and the FTP control connection, packets are sent per character, so this is never an issue.
+When transmitting *FTP* data to a host, packets will be this big, unless the host advertizes a smaller mss.
+For Telnet and the *FTP* control connection, packets are sent per character, so this is never an issue.

-#### Can I capture what I see into a file or send it to the printer?
+### Can I capture what I see into a file or send it to the printer?

 Text that appears on the screen can be captured and sent to a file or the local printer.
 When you press *Alt-C* capture is turned on.
 Pressing